 - 2.7.1 Upon the satisfactory completion of the designated survey and inspections, a vessel complying with the standards set out in this Code, shall be issued with Statutory Certificates as applicable to a Passenger Vessel carrying not more than 36 passengers.
+In addition, upon the satisfactory completion of all the required surveys/audits, the yacht's RO shall issue a statement confirming compliance with the Malta Passenger Yacht Code (PYC). - 2.7.2 All Passenger Yachts shall be classed by a RO and they shall maintain valid classification throughout the validity period of the yacht's Statutory Certificates.
+The applicable RO Rules for classification purposes shall be those used for the classification of Passenger Ships.

+2.8 Updating of this Code

+2.8.1 The requirements of this Code will be reviewed and updated as required from time to time.
+Any amendments which are required before such time will be promulgated by the issue of relative Notices.

+2.9 Equivalencies

-In addition, upon the satisfactory completion of all the required surveys/audits, the yacht's RO shall issue a certificate confirming compliance with the Malta Passenger Yacht Code (PYC). - 2.7.2 All Passenger Yachts shall be classed by a RO and they shall maintain valid classification throughout the validity period of the yacht's Statutory Certificates.
-The applicable RO Rules for classification purposes shall be those used for the classification of Passenger Ships. - 2.8 Updating of this Code - 2.8.1 The requirements of this Code will be reviewed and updated as required from time to time.
-Any amendments which are required before such time will be promulgated by the issue of relative notices. - 2.9 Equivalencies (other than those detailed in the PYC) - 2.9.1 When the Code requires that a particular piece of equipment or machinery shall be provided or carried in a vessel or that any particular provision should be made, in conformance to a specified standard/code/convention/directive/regulation, the Administration may permit any other piece of equipment or machinery to be provided or carried, or any other provision to be made, or any other standard to be applied, provided that the Administration is satisfied by trials or otherwise that the alternative/equivalent is at least as effective as that required by the Code or the respective standard/code/convention/directive/regulation. - 2.9.2 The Administration, may, on a case by case basis, consider specific equivalencies to any standard mentioned in this Code.
+- 2.9.1 When the Code requires that a particular piece of equipment or machinery shall be provided or carried in a vessel or that any particular provision should be made, in conformance to a specified standard/code/convention, the Administration may permit any other piece of equipment or machinery to be provided or carried, or any other provision to be made, or any other standard, provided that the Administration is satisfied by trials or otherwise that the alternative/equivalent is at least as effective as that required by the Code or the respective international Code or Convention. - 2.9.2 The Administration, may, on a case by case basis, consider specific equivalencies to any standard mentioned in this Code.
 Any proposed equivalency to any specific requirement of the Code is to be reviewed, accepted and approved first by the RO and then by the Administration.